P259-Simpra-NET-Bootcamp/final-bedirhansiyam/WebApi/Readme.md

-## Bootcamp Final Assignment Api's
+## Bootcamp Final Assignment Project
 This API documentation has been prepared for the final assignment within the scope of Patika.dev / Simpra .Net Bootcamp.

 </br>